 Community-based reading initiatives are a growing trend across the country, and we're pleased to support these programs with a wide range of resources.

-In honor of the paperback publication of Hanan al-Shaykh’s The Occasional Virgin, here is a roundup of our favorite Middle Eastern authors!
-Spanning award-winning books from nearly twenty years ago to brand-new books published this year, these stories represent a range of voices as wonderfully rich and diverse as the region from which these authors hail.
+In honor of the publication of Porochista Khakpour’s Brown Album, here is a roundup of our favorite Middle Eastern authors!
+Spanning award-winning books from nearly twenty years ago to brand-new books published more recently, these stories represent a range of voices as wonderfully rich and diverse as the region from which these authors hail.
 From literary fiction to memoir to poetic essays, there’s something here for everyone.
-Be sure to find out more information or read an excerpt of the books that catch your eye.
+Be sure to find out more information or read an excerpt from the books that catch your eye.

 Hanan al-Shaykh, an award-winning journalist, novelist, and playwright, is the author of the short-story collections I Sweep the Sun Off Rooftops and One Thousand and One Nights; the novels The Story of Zahra, Women of Sand and Myrrh, Beirut Blues, and Only in London; and a memoir about her mother, The Locust and the Bird.
 She was raised in Beirut, educated in Cairo, and lives in London.